❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 ‘Series XF’ is our first collection and is inspired by the ‘X-form’ folding technique.
 As the name suggests, the shape consists of a repeating pattern of triangles that resemble consecutive Xs.

-The entire collection consists of 28 pieces and is divided into six categories — ring, bar earring, circle earring, bangle, pendant, and creole.
+The collection consists of 28 pieces and is divided into six categories — ring, bar earring, circle earring, bangle, pendant, and creole.
 The jewellery follows a timeless approach and is made for everyone.

 Size guide (= Größenleitfaden)